What is the time commitment required to volunteer?

 Why do I have to complete a background check to volunteer?

 Background checks have been an area of focus at the American Red Cross and encouraged for many years.
-However, after the fraud and waste that occurred during our work aiding those affected by the hurricanes of 2005, it was decided that mandatory background checks on all employees and volunteers were necessary.
-Red Cross continues to reaffirm our accountability to the American public.
-The background check initiative, coupled with our previous efforts on this front, will help us achieve a more efficient and safer work environment for our employees and volunteers.
+The Red Cross continues to reaffirm our accountability to the American public.
+Background checks help us achieve a more efficient and safer work environment for our employees and volunteers.
 Volunteers under the age of 18 are not required to complete a background check.

 Can I volunteer for disaster relief operations outside of the Northern California in the United States?

 Yes, although you must have experience with disaster response as a local Red Cross volunteer.
 To acquire that experience, you must register, train and serve through our Disaster Cycle Services (DCS) system.
 Most volunteers choose to put their skills in practice and current by working on their local county’s Disaster Action Team, responding to the local disasters that occur every day in our community.
 You can find out more about the DCS system and how to get involved during the volunteer orientation process.

 Can the American Red Cross send me abroad for international volunteer opportunities?